 Specific Services Offered By Death Doulas for End-of-Life Care

 Death doulas tailor their services based on an individual’s needs and circumstances.
 Services can be divided into categories for the dying individual, their families, and post-death support.
-Doulas often charge by the hour, day, or flat fee, depending on the type of end-of-life support the family needs (or even volunteer in some cases).
+How much a Doula charges can vary by the hour, by the day, or be based on a flat fee, depending on the type of end-of-life support the family needs (or even on a volunteer basis in some cases).

 Doula Care & Services For the Dying Individual Can Include: